That Time I Built Santa Claus with Foam Blocks

 One Cup Too Many

 What’s more amusing is watching people who normally spend their time crunching numbers suddenly crunching foam blocks, or people who normally pore over legislative text to find hidden message like a theologian looking for purpose and place in the cosmos suddenly design and build a Xmas tree from foam blocks.
-When one can convince these people there iss more to life than their cubicle-based jobs, you know Art is good for the body, mind and soul.

 If it weren’t for the fact that these foam pieces were sitting in full-view of passerby’s, we’d have built it.
 If it weren’t for someone’s standards on what is and is not ‘appropriate‘, we’d still have the foam pieces.
-Unfortunately, we suddenly had two bins filled with broken foam.

 After the blocks were gone, the broken parts cleaned away, the desks to returned to their mundane normality, I suddenly saw a vision of how to build an Xmas tree from them.
 It was all crystal-clear in my head, a simple design that relied on geometric hexagons.
 Alas, it would never be.